fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

    ```

-   If you want to configure to a specific server, check out there [server list](https://nordvpn.com/servers/tools/).
+   If you want to configure to a specific server, check out their [server list](https://nordvpn.com/servers/tools/).
    <br/><br/>
    ![server list](./server-list.png)

-1. In my example, server `us3565` was the server recommended for my location.
+3. In my example, server `us3565` was the server recommended for my location.
 To connect with this specific server run:

    ```bash